Authority: Executive Vice Chancellor and Provost

 3.3.1.
 Extension and Engagement responsibilities include a variety of scholarly activities and efforts.
 Examples are technical assistance, applied research, and a variety of formal and non-formal educational efforts.

 3.3.2.
 The programs developed and implemented must be coherent and focused in the area of responsibility with continuity among program activities.
 Effort must be focused on meeting the needs of clientele.
-Changes in program efforts may be appropriate with changes in political, financial or social emphasis and support and should be incorporated in a revised NCSU REG05.20.27 – Statements of Mutual Expectations .
+Changes in program efforts may be appropriate with changes in political, financial or social emphasis and support and should be incorporated in a revised NCSU REG05.20.27 – Statement of Faculty Responsibilities .
 When appropriate, there should be a documented partnership with field faculty and a relationship between the program and the Cooperative Extension Plan of Work must be evident in goals and accomplishments.

 3.3.3.
 Documented impacts must include the use of state-of-the-art techniques and innovative approaches that maximize benefits from the extension and engagement efforts.
 Impacts should include effective contributions to local, state and /or the larger society through the production of innovative materials and new approaches to solving problems.
 Evidence of accomplishments may include innovative instructional materials or demonstrations, technical assistance, and other methods.